dice-group/Ontolearn/README.md

 This repository provides the implementation of our reasoner EBR.
 With this repository, once can perform instance retrieval even within an incomplete and inconsistent knowldege base.
 EBR leverages KGE to perform reasoning over incomplete and inconsistent knowledge bases (KBs).
 We employ a neural link predictor to facilitate the retrieval of missing data and handle inconsistencies.

+We based our implementation on [Ontolearn](https://github.com/dice-group/Ontolearn).
+We would like to thank for the readable codebase.

 ## Installation

 ```shell